AtharvaxD/Chill-Zone/readme.md

-# Chill-Zone
+# Chill-Zone server Rules

-Hey there Wecome to Chill-Zone server's Info, here are some rules check out.
+Hey there Wecome to Chill-Zone server rules, here are some rules check out.

 • No Spam in chat